 - Readiness to change

-- Relapse/continued use, continued problem potential
+- Relapse/continued use with continued problem potential

 - Recovery environment

-For a Xanax addict, the pursuit of that pleasure becomes all-consuming.
-As a result, pleasure-chemicals supercharge certain brain connections, while the connections between good judgement and behavior become much weaker.
+Xanax addiction hijacks the reward center of the brain.
+Using the drug elicits extreme and temporary pleasure.
+It also produces intense and lasting mental pre-occupation.
+For an individual who is addicted to Xanax, the pursuit of that pleasure becomes all-consuming.
+As a result, dopamine supercharges certain brain connections, while the connections between good judgment and behavior become much weaker.

 The Defensive Brain